Margaretbarromyces: History and classification

 The genus Margaretbarromyces is known only from the single holotype, a complete ascoma like fungus fruiting body.
 The specimen, AW 400 Htop 0-12, is currently residing in the paleobotanical collections housed by the University of Alberta, Edmonton, Alberta, Canada.
 The specimen was collected south of the Campbell River on the eastern shore of Vancouver Island, British Columbia, Canada.
 The fungus specimen was preserved in a calcareous nodule recovered from a silty mudstone matrix.
 The nodules formed in a shallow marine environment along with abundant plant material.

 It was first studied by a group of researchers consisting of Randal Mindell, Randolph Currah and Ruth Stockey, from the University of Alberta and Graham Beard of the Vancouver Island Paleontology Museum, Qualicum Beach, British Columbia.
 Mindell and colleagues published their 2007 type description in the journal Mycological Research volume 111.
 The generic epithet Margaretbarromyces was coined from a recognition of Margaret Barr for here research on the loculoascomycete fungi and "myces" to reflect that it is a fungus.
 The specific epithet "dictyosporus" was coined to reflect the condition of the ascospores.

 When first described Margaretbarromyces dictyosporus was the most recent fungus species to be described from Vancouver Island.
 Cryptodidymosphaerites princetonensis and Palaeoserenomyces allenbyensis were the first fossil fungi to be described from British Columbia, known only from the Early Eocene Allenby Formation near Princeton, B.C.
 Quatsinoporites cranhamii a Cretaceous age agaricomycete from the western coast of Vancouver Island and Appianoporites vancouverensis, also from the Appian Way site, were described in the same 2004 paper.
-With is publication three years later, Margaretbarromyces was the fifth fossil fungus described from British Columbia.
+With its publication three years later, Margaretbarromyces was the fifth fossil fungus described from British Columbia.